What the Joint Commission's Accreditation 360 Means for Healthcare Facility Cleaning

 Healthcare facilities can take several practical steps to align with the new framework:

-Invest in staff training and competency verification.
+2. Invest in staff training and competency verification.
 Ensure every member of your environmental services team — including contracted personnel — can articulate the cleaning protocols they follow and explain why specific products and contact times are used.
+Surveyors will ask.

-Stay current on evolving standards.
+6. Stay current on evolving standards.
 The Joint Commission has indicated that Accreditation 360 is a living framework, with additional refinements expected throughout 2026 and beyond.
+Designate a compliance point person to monitor updates and translate them into operational changes.

 Looking Ahead